AuroraLighting/Coding-Standards/Aurora C Coding Standard.md

 ### Dynamic Allocation
-Allocate all memory required at initialisation to avoid the need for dynamic allocation at run time.
+Where possible allocate all memory required at initialisation and use memory manager to avoid the need for dynamic allocation at run time.